dmitry-korolev/light-observable/docs/create/defer.md

 defer(f): ---a|
 ```

-Creates an Observable that executes provided function on subscribe and uses it's result.
+Creates an Observable that executes provided `fn` on subscribe and uses it's result.
 Handles async functions, emitting upon resolution.
 This is similar to the `fromPromise` method, but allows to delay an execution of heavy operation until the subscription happens.

 ```typescript
 import { defer } from 'light-observable/observable'